 What happened to 15.031J in the Social Science Core?

 15.031J is being redesigned with new faculty.
 In the meantime, take 14.44 or 11.142.
 Both of these subject have been updated to include content that allows them to be stand-alone options for the Social Science Core.
 14.44 is a permanent stand-alone.
 11.142 is currently a temporary substitution.
-We anticipate that 15.031J will return in full force in AY2017-18.

 How do I change my Minor subject choices once I’ve applied?

 Your Energy Studies Minor advisor approves any changes to your Minor subject choices after you have submitted the application form.
 Annotate your copy of the application form and have your advisor initial each change.
 Submit the updated form to the MITEI Education Office either electronically or deliver it to the Academic Coordinator in E19-307.